uncopenweb/jsonic/doc/js.rst

       :type args: object
       :return: A deferred callback with no parameters invoked before the stop is processed (before) and after the stop is processed (after)
       :rtype: :class:`JSonicDeferred`

+   .. method:: stopAll()

+      Immediately stops all output on all channels and clear all queued commands on all channels.

+      :return: An array of deferred callbacks with no parameters invoked before the stop is processed (before) and after the stop is processed (after)
+      :rtype: array of :class:`JSonicDeferred`

+      .. versionadded:: 0.5

 Before and after deferred notification
 --------------------------------------